Licence Application Guide

 —

-Here are a few helpful tips to help you through filling it out your Canada Firearms Program (RCMP) licence application.
+Here are a few helpful tips to help you through filling it out your Canadian Firearms Program (CFP) / RCMP licence application.

-We recommend getting started with this guide right after your course.
-The process of licence application can take several months up to the better part of a year to complete, depending on your situation, and you’re most likely to follow through and complete it if you start chipping away at the work as soon as possible.
+We recommend getting started completing your PAL (Possession and Acquisition Licence) application Once submitted, receiving your application can take several months up to the better part of a year, depending on your situation, and you’re most likely to follow through and complete it if you start chipping away at the work as soon as possible!
+Let’s get started!

 You’ll be used to these types of questions on other bureaucratic paperwork.
 Read and answer carefully throughout.